fmartinou/tydom2mqtt/docs/HomeAssistantInstallConfigTroubleshooting/README.md

 2) Find the "Mosquitto broker" add-on and click it.
 3) Click on the "INSTALL" button.

-For more information, please visit [`mosquito` Git page](https://github.com/home-assistant/addons/blob/master/mosquitto/DOCS.md)
+For more information, please visit [`mosquito`](https://github.com/home-assistant/addons/blob/master/mosquitto/DOCS.md) Git Page

 # Overall Configuration
 ## Create a valid HomeAssistant user
 MQTT will requires a valid user name and password that is declared and valid in HomeAssistant.
 That user does not requires to have admin right.\
-Some user name are reserved (e.g. homeassistant) and should not be used.
+Some user names are reserved (e.g. homeassistant) and should not be used.
 I use 'mqtt-users' which is valid.
 Those are declared in:\
 Settings->People then Users Tab